Allergen immunotherapy: Rapid desensitization

 The mechanism of action of acute desensitization is thought to be similar to that of the immune system's early response to SCIT.
 This procedure is thought to lead to subclinical activation of mast cells and basophils that have been sensitized with IgE against the drug, inducing them to gradually release their intracellular mediators at a rate that does not cause severe symptoms; eventually all of the cell-bound IgE is consumed by this process, leaving insufficient IgE available to cause an allergic reaction when subsequent therapeutic doses are administered.
 In order to maintain the desensitized state, the patient must have consistent therapeutic levels of the drug.
 If treatment is interrupted, then newly formed mast cells and basophils can be charged with newly secreted drug-specific IgE and can accumulate at levels sufficient to yield a new anaphylactic reaction.

 Protocol

 Reactivity is tested using oral food challenges or with skin prick tests.
-Phases 1 & 2 of sublingual immunotherapy are conducted in a supervised clinical setting.
+Phases 1 and 2 of sublingual immunotherapy are conducted in a supervised clinical setting.
 However, phase 3 can be done at home.